-The emergence of a cancer cluster or disease cluster, an occurrence of a certain disease in a group of people, an area or period of time that is higher than the expected number of cases, can cause a panic.
+The emergence of a cancer cluster or disease cluster, an occurrence of a certain disease in a group of people, or an area or period of time that is higher than the expected number of cases, can cause a panic.
 Many times, an investigation of the disease cluster or cancer cluster defines an environmental hazard, such as chemical contamination of drinking water, as the cause.
-Nonetheless, it is not alwys easy to legally establish the link between an environmental cancer or disease and a specific environmental hazard.
-That is why the environmental law firm of Napoli Shkolnik, PLLC utilizes professionals in the medical, scientific, industry and environmental fields when investigating and compiling evidence for a lawsuit.
+Nonetheless, it is not always easy to legally establish the link between an environmental cancer or disease and a specific environmental hazard.
+That is why the environmental law firm of Napoli Shkolnik PLLC utilizes professionals in the medical, scientific, industry, and environmental fields when investigating and compiling evidence for a lawsuit.

 The quality of the air we breathe may directly impact our health.
-When pollutants are released into the air through the negligence or wrongdoing of a manufacturer, energy company or other source, innocent bystanders usually suffer the consequences.
+When pollutants are released into the air through the negligence or wrongdoing of a manufacturer, energy company, or other entity, innocent bystanders usually suffer the consequences.
 Ozone pollution from plant emissions is particularly dangerous, as even a few microscopic particles are usually enough to cause permanent breathing problems.
-Our attorneys handle environmental litigation related to air pollution throughout the U.S.
+Our environmental law attorneys handle environmental litigation related to air pollution throughout the U.S.

 For decades, public and private entities used some form of perfluorooctanoic acid in a wide variety of products, from stain-resistant carpets to large-scale firefighting equipment.
 This chemical is so dangerous and stays in the soil and water so long that even a few extra parts per trillion can cause various kinds of cancer, birth injuries, immune system deficiencies, and other serious injuries.

-The hazards of PFOA contamination are just now coming to light, and thanks to Napoli Shkolnik's nationwide resources, Paul Napoli and our other environmental law attorneys can speak out for PFOA victims in New York, Vermont, New Hampshire, and other states.
+The hazards of PFOA contamination are just now coming to light, and thanks to Napoli Shkolnik's nationwide resources, Paul Napoli and our other environmental lawyers can speak out for PFOA victims in New York, Vermont, New Hampshire, and other states.

 Nuclear Fuel Plant Lawsuits